Kristijan885/ABS-SC2-RL-Bot/README.md

 ## References and Research

-This project uses methods from [Reinforcement Learning Methodologies for DeepMind's StarCraft-2 Mini-game Environment](docs/sc2_rl_paper.pdf) (Krstev, Panchevski, Gievska & Tosheska, 2025).
+This project was evaluated by us in [Reinforcement Learning Methodologies for DeepMind's StarCraft-2 Mini-game Environment](sc2_rl_paper.pdf) (Krstev, Panchevski, Gievska & Tosheska, 2025).